America’s wildest place on the edge of destruction

 For decades, oil and gas interests and their friends in Congress fought to open the coastal plain of the Arctic Refuge to oil and gas development.
 In 2017, they gained significant ground.
 That year, Congress passed a backdoor provision in the Tax Cuts and Jobs Act that allowed the Trump administration to begin the process for leasing vulnerable refuge lands to oil companies.

 The Arctic Refuge is now facing a pivotal moment.
-Even as the climate crisis is causing the Arctic to warm at rates higher than any other place on Earth, the government is fast-tracking a lease sale that would lead to drilling.
+Even as the climate crisis is causing the Arctic to warm at rates higher than any other place on Earth, there is still counting pressure to drill here.

 Oil development would bring roads, airstrips, heavy machinery, noise and pollution.
 This would damage the refuge’s fragile tundra ecosystem and disrupt age-old migration and denning patterns for caribou, polar bears and other animals.
 It would also contribute to the climate crisis with more oil production in a time when it is not needed and we should be thinking of alternative approaches to fuel our lives and our economy.